lume/cli/README.md

 	// Default: []
 	globalEntrypoints: ['one', 'two'],

+	// If provided, this will be called with the final array of Webpack configs
+	// that the cli created, providing an opportunity to make custom
+	// modifications to the webpack configs on top of what the cli already made. webpackConfigs(configs) {
+		// modify configs
+	},

 	// Run all tests 6 times instead of just once, each time using one of the
 	// six possible TypeScript and Babel decorator configurations.
 Packages that
 	// export decorators should set this to true to ensure that the decorators